-The accounts allow the manager to manage multiple accounts from a single account without having to create an investment fund, eddbee are looking to incorporate our modules in coming upgrades to our platform.
+The accounts allow the manager to manage multiple accounts from a single account without having to create an investment fund, eddbee is looking to incorporate our modules incoming upgrades to our platform.

 The performance (profits and losses) of a PAMM or MAM account manager is distributed among the managed accounts.
 The clients' managed accounts are connected to the account manager's main account and all trades made by the manager are reflected proportionally in the clients' accounts.

 The PAMM Master account balance represents the total amount of all clients' deposits.
 To ensure the security of investors' funds, client deposits remain in their own trading accounts, the manager does not have access to these accounts and therefore cannot make any withdrawals.
 The individual investors are the only ones who are able to make deposits & withdrawals to/from these managed accounts.
 However, the performance fees that are earned by account managers are automatically withdrawn from clients' accounts, in accordance with the terms of the contract.

 The PAMM account features a management module that distributes the sizes of trades according to an allocation percentage.
 This solution is offered by many forex brokers for investors and fund managers.
 With a PAMM account, an investor can also allocate a percentage of his account to one or more managers.

 The manager's PAMM account is a large "main account", whose capital is equal to the sum of the sub-accounts.